Parzania: Production

 In the 2002 communal riots in Gujarat, Los Angeles-based director Rahul Dholakia faced a personal tragedy.
 The riots left his friend's family shattered and this left an indelible mark on him.
 It hurt him all the more because the incidents happened in his home state.
 He felt responsible, both morally and socially, and wanted to speak up as a filmmaker.
 Most of the US$700,000 budget came from two of his Indian friends in the United States.
 Dholakia chose to make the film in English because he thought that communal riots was a global issue.
 Furthermore, he was unsure whether he could have the film released in India, given the sensitive nature of the film.

 While deciding on the cast, Dholakia said that they were not looking at people's physical appearances.
 He added:

 We didn't want glamorous people to play realistic roles.
 We've shot the film without any makeup, etc. We needed people who looked believable.
 So casting did play a major role, and I'm not even talking about the principal cast.
 Every actor in the film has been auditioned, and that includes people with one line to say or not even that.

-Veteran actor Naseeruddin Shah was the first and obvious choice for the film.
+Naseeruddin Shah was the first and obvious choice for the film.
 But Dholakia was very apprehensive about whether Shah would agree to do the film, and if he could pay his remuneration.
 His latter worry was because the film started out as a very low-budget film.
 After Dholakia narrated the script to him, Shah said, "I agree in principle, provided we make this sensitively and sensibly."
 Shah thought that the film's story needed to be told, and he felt that he had to be part of it.
 After agreeing to join the cast, Shah did not actively research for his character.
 Being a parent himself, he felt that it was not difficult for him to empathize with the family whose son was lost in the riots.
 After 18 years of hiatus, Sarika chose to return to cinema with this film.
 Since the film dealt with a real and sensitive issue, she felt that Parzania went beyond than being just a film.
 Despite facing the camera after a long gap, Sarika felt quite comfortable during the shooting.

 Shortly thereafter, Shah, Sarika and Dholakia went through the script in great detail.
 Owing to their screen and real-life experiences, Shah and Sarika suggested changes and revised the script several times.

 Because the film was about communal riots in Gujarat, the film was purposefully not released there, as the cinema owners refused to screen it, fearing backlash.
 After an initiative by ANHAD, a civil rights group, the film was screened at some places in the state after April 2007.